WHahn664/FinalProject/README.md

 2. Run the main.py in the terminal (this might take a few minutes to run completely): python main.py

 3 (Side note to what I did in jupyterhub).
-Or you can do what I did and run something like this in the terminal): python /home/jovyan/FinalProject/main.py
+Or you can do what I did and run something like this in the terminal: python /home/jovyan/FinalProject/main.py

 4. A new folder should pop up called 'results' containing all of the visualizations (.svg files) and the statistic tables (.txt files).